Lamu, Lamu and the coast, Kenya

 At a Glance

-Miles of unspoilt tropical palm-fringed sandy beach at your doorstep
+Miles of unspoiled tropical palm-fringed sandy beach at your doorstep

-Great for watersports; snorkelling, waterskiing and deep sea fishing
+Great for watersports; snorkeling, waterskiing and deep sea fishing

 Sundowner cruises on the dhow